meggrooms/PyBer_Analysis/README.md

 __1. Increase the profitability of more-populated urban areas.__
   <BR>
  While urban cities make the most revenue, rural areas are more profitable.
-The number of rides requested in rural areas is steady because there they are     not heavily populated areas and likely won't become one, therefore there isn't a lot that can be done to increase the rides, and fare increase for this population is likely to have stronger opposition than in other areas.
+The number of rides requested in rural areas is steady because they are not heavily populated areas and likely won't become so, therefore there isn't a lot that can be done to increase the rides.
+A fare increase for this population is also likely to have stronger opposition than in other areas.
 I recommend increasing the profitability of more-populated urban areas.
   <BR>
 <BR>